v-imv/apple-landing-page/README.md

 ## Purpose Of This Project

-I undertook this project to test out my HTML and CSS skills and to include it as a portfolio piece.
+I undertook this project to:

+- Test out and improve my HTML and CSS skills.
+- Include as a portfolio piece.

-## How To Access
+## How To Access/View

 You can see how this project looks by clicking on "github-pages" under the heading "Environments".